okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 ### API service integration Client Credentials flow

-At a high-level, the OAuth 2.0 Client Credentials flow for an API service integration has the following steps:
+At a high level, the OAuth 2.0 Client Credentials flow for an API service integration has the following steps:

 <div class="full">